wp-plugins/cp-related-posts/readme.txt

 How to display related posts in multiple-posts pages

 * Display related posts in multiple-posts pages
+* Display only in homepage
+* Exclude the related posts from homepage
+* Display the related posts only in specific pages
+* Exclude the related posts from specific pages
 * Display featured images in related posts
 * Display percentage of similarity
 * Display excerpt of related posts